EVMcrispr/evmcrispr-doc/aragonOS/finance.md

 </details>

-Some Functionalities have been added to the contract that has not yet been added to the UI, including creating budgets and setting budget periods.
+Some functionalities have been added to the contract that have not yet been added to the UI, including creating budgets and setting budget periods.
 You can create and manage these on the DAO but will have no practical way to interact with them on the UI, you can learn more in the [Aragon developer documentation](https://hack.aragon.org/docs/guides-custom-deploy#adding-a-vault-and-finance-instance).

 ## Revoking Permissions